padmakarPi/ibis-poc-demo/docs/modulefederation.md

 ## Host

-**Step 1:** To ensure that your host project is using Next.js version 13.
+**Step 1:** To ensure that your host project is using Next.js version 13.4.19.

-**Step 2:**  you need to add a URL to the `.env` file with a key that indicates it's for the micro frontend, specifically for the component named `CompactFileUpload`.
+**Step 2:**  you need to add a URL to the `.env` file with a key that indicates it's for the micro frontend, specifically for the remote named `MICROFRONTEND`.
 Here's how you can add the key-value pair:

 ```
-NEXT_PUBLIC_CompactFileUpload_MICROFRONTEND_BASE_URL=http://example.com/compact-file-upload
+NEXT_PUBLIC_MICROFRONTEND_MICROFRONTEND_BASE_URL=http://example.com/compact-file-upload
 ```

 In this key:

 - `NEXT_PUBLIC`: This prefix is used for environment variables that are exposed to the client-side JavaScript code.
-- `CompactFileUpload`: This indicates the name of your component, as per your instruction.
+- `MICROFRONTEND`: This indicates the name of your remote, as per your instruction.
 - `MICROFRONTEND_BASE_URL`: This suffix indicates that it's the base URL for the micro frontend.

 Replace `http://example.com/compact-file-upload` with the actual URL of your micro frontend component.